Can I Tone Hair Without Bleaching First?

 Hair After Using Wella T35 Toner

-Frequently Asked Questions about Using Hair Toner
+Frequently Asked Questions about Using Hair Toners

 Does Toner Get Rid of Brassiness?